-"Open Questions” is a pilot series of thought-provoking community conversations presented by New Hampshire Humanities.
+"Open Questions” is a new program presented by New Hampshire Humanities.
 This series explores essential questions about meaning and life that are important to Granite Staters.
-In May, we will begin accepting Humanities to Go applications to host Open Questions programs scheduled after July 1, 2019.
-For questions about this pilot series, please send an email to email@example.com.
+Each program is facilitated by philosophy professors using a thought-provoking discussion format.
+You can bring this program to your community by hosting an event on any of the topics listed below.
+For questions about this series, please send an email to email@example.com.

 Open Questions Facilitators:

 Max Latona, Ph.D., is an Associate Professor of Philosophy at Saint Anselm College, and Executive Director of the College's Center for Ethics in Business and Governance.
 He is also co-founder and President of Inti Academy, a non-profit that serves refugee, immigrant, and underprivileged children in the Manchester, NH area.
 Having earned his doctorate in philosophy from Boston College in 2001, Dr. Latona has published numerous articles in philosophy and has been teaching philosophy and ethics for nearly 20 years.

 Dr. Maria Sanders is a philosophy professor and coordinates the Philosophy program at Plymouth State University.
 Dr. Sanders also hosts a weekly radio program on WPCR-Plymouth (91.7 FM) entitled Philosophy 4 Life which offers a public forum for philosophical discourse.
 She also co-hosts a television show, Happiness Quest, on Pemi-Baker Cable TV and is currently leading a town-wide "Happiness Quest" in Plymouth, New Hampshire.

 Our first "Open Questions" program,